Collaboration Workflow

 -

-Success looks like the project shows as completed and archived in /collabs, and you can still open /collab/{id} to review history and assets.
+Success looks like the project shows as Completed and Archived in /collabs, and you can still open /collab/{id} to review history and assets.

 What you can do inside a project